corvettelover66/7d2dModXmlXpathGenerator/publish/README.txt

 Version History
 1.6.4
- -Refactored xml validation code to XmlXpathGenerator.
+ - Refactored xml validation code to XmlXpathGenerator.
- -Added the combine function to run automatically when generating the xml.
-With this inclusion the combine function in the Direct Edit View is obsolete, therefore it is removed.
-There is no reason to not combine these tags.
-Especially with the mod search trees in mind.
+ - Completely refectored the code for the controllers.
+The seperation is better and there is no longer a weird coupling of the controllers.
+ - Removed Garbage Collector call.
+After enough testing I have enough evidence to know that this was not helping.
+It made removing views incredibly slow.
 1.6.3
  - Fixed all issues from 1.6.2
  - Fixed issues: